sree-altair/Object-Store/README.md

-# Object-Store
+# Object-Store Documentation
-Object Store Documentation
+This repo contains the source for the Object Store document.